nhs-digital-gp-it-futures/platform-helm/docs/run-local.md

 ### Add Namespace

-If this is not initial build, please ensure you are pointing at your local Kubernetes desktop version.
+If this is not the initial build, please ensure you are pointing at your local Kubernetes desktop version.

 Create the buying catalogue namespace - `kubectl apply -f environments/local-namespace.yml`